LichiMan/EZLookdevTools/README.md

 Imports textures into your maya scene.

 Make sure the custom template matchs your file naming convention.
 Click on Search files in folder, and the tool will -for each texture file- load its surfacing project, surfacing_object, colorspace, textureset_element name as well as what shader_plug it should be connected in a PxrSurface shader, and group them together by udim.
 Make any assignment changes in this excel like interface before importing.
-At this point you can change what the textures will be assigned too manually.
 <pre>
 {surfacing_project}_{surfacing_object}_{textureset_element}_{colorspace}.{UDim}.{extension}
 For example: